Elya2305/TesterAppSpringBoot2.0/README.md

 more interesting as there're random questions about IT.

-This guy made all magic:
+This guy did all the magic:
 ```java
 @Service
 public class JsonParseService implements ParsingService {